Why it’s a good idea to let your college or uni know you’re disabled

 Pupil Voice: What helps young people feel included in school?

 “For me, talking and listening are the key to true inclusion” Mark Stewart, Young Inclusion Ambassador talks about his experience of school.

 “I’m Jenny…. and this is MY autism”

 “Having autism is unique – it’s not painful, or itchy, or sore – it’s just how I see the world”.
 Check out this Fixers film and hear a girl called Jenny on a campaign to end the stigma about having Aspergers and to show it’s no reason to stop believing in yourself….

 Watch this film by Fixers of disabled young people talking about the ups and downs of school and college and how being part of a youth group helped them find pals.

-Over 100 pupils with learning disabilities have a say about being included at school
+Pupils with learning disabilities have a say about being included at school

 Got Epilepsy?
 Have a chat at the TEA Room